KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

           COSIGN_PASSWORD: ${{secrets.COSIGN_PASSWORD}}
 ```

-You would see that i am not login into any repository here, either docker hub or aws ecr, thats because i am using ttl.sh repository which allows me to push images anonymously.
+You would see that i am not login into any container repository here, neither docker hub nor aws ecr, that's because i am using **ttl.sh** container image repository which allows me to push and host container image anonymously

 But if you happen to use github container or ecr repository then you will need to login to your repository.

 So now you need to set the ```COSIGN_PRIVATE_KEY``` and ```COSIGN_PASSWORD``` environment credentials in your github repo.

-so just run ```cat cosign.key``` and copy the output and add it, also the private key you just set to it.
+You can just run ```cat cosign.key``` and copy the output, then add it to the ```COSIGN_PRIVATE_KEY``` value box.

+For the ```COSIGN_PASSWORD```, input the password you entered while creating the keypairs from the start.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/variables-github-repo.webp`} alt="variables github repo"/>